 The 1960’s section features tie-dyed hues and psychedelic colors.
 Icons include a giant can of Play-Doh with colorful Play-Doh animals peeking out the top, and Baloo and Mowgli from Disney’s “The Jungle Book”.

-The 1970s section has a colorful Big Wheel riding toy in the courtyard, and a massive Mickey Mouse rotary-dial phone.
+The 1970s section has a colorful Big Wheel riding toy in the courtyard, larger than life foos ball men, and a massive Mickey Mouse rotary-dial phone.
 Eight-track tapes adorn the buildings.

 The 1980s section features Roger Rabbit, and Giant 41 foot Rubik’s Cubes.